Chlamydia – Quick Facts

 - Anyone who has sex can get chlamydia.
 The more sex partners, the greater the risk of infection.

-- Chlamydia is known as a “silent” disease because about 75 percent of infected women and about 50 percent of infected men have no symptoms.
+- Chlamydia is known as a “silent” disease because most people who are infected have no symptoms.

 - Chlamydia infection can occur in the vagina, penis, anus and throat.